ngtien137/StaggeredGalleryAdapter/README.md

   val galleryAdapter = CollageAdapter() val listener = object : IGalleryAdapterListener<AppPhoto>{
       override fun onHandleLoadMore() {
-          //Called when the load more action excute
+          //Called when the load more action excute (scroll to last position)
-      }
+          //it's not called when load more is showing
+          //For showing load more, you need call function: galleryAdapter.showLoadMore(true);
+          //And for hiding load more you can call galleryAdapter.showLoadMore(true);
+          //Or when you set data again, loading more view will be hidden }

       override fun onItemSelected(